 Spend your days out in the field on a variety of activities.
 Meet the friendly neighbours in the nearby village for tea and English-practise with the children or walk to a local waterfall which tumbles down 100-foot of granite cliffs.
 For wildlife lovers the Panna Tiger Reserve is a must.
 Within its dry forests and grassland you could spot ungulates, small carnivore and even tiger and leopard.
 Drift down the calm River Ken spotting kingfishers, storks or eagle owls.
 The thousand-year-old Khajuraho temples are thought to be some of the best preserved in India – marvel at the sensual art and depictions of everyday life.

-Back at The Sarai, enjoy Raghu and Joanna’s favourite recipes or simply relax on your terrace listening to the sounds of nature.
+Back at The Sarai, enjoy Raghu and Johanna’s favourite recipes or simply relax on your terrace listening to the sounds of nature.
 You’ll feel a million miles away from home and all the better for it.